 Years of conservation efforts are about to be lost.
 Wildlife Rangers across Africa are facing drastic cuts in salaries and resources, leaving their families destitute and wildlife helpless against poachers.
 Wildlife Ranger teams are now uniting around the Wildlife Ranger Challenge, with one goal: to raise money for the Ranger Fund to get thousands of rangers back in the field and protect iconic African wildlife such as elephants, pangolins, rhinos, and lions.

 The Wildlife Ranger Challenge is a global public fundraising and awareness campaign being coordinated by Tusk Trust and NATURAL STATE and overseen by an independent Steering Committee composed of conservation leaders from across Africa.
-The Challenge was launched on World Ranger Day (31 July) and will end with a 21km race on 3rd October.
-Between the launch and the grand finale members of the public can take part in a range of activities including both mental and physical challenges.
+The Challenge was launched on World Ranger Day (31 July) and ended with a 21km race on 3rd October 2020.
+Between the launch and the grand finale members of the public took part in a range of activities including both mental and physical challenges.

 Photo credit: Martin Buzora